thomasmeiss/RSS-ATM-Absorption/README.md

 # RSS-ATM-Absorption
-atmospheric absorption models for water vapor (H2O) and dry air
+Atmospheric Absorption Models for Water Vapor (H2O) and Dry Air

 12/21/2022
 by Thomas Meissner
 Remote Sensing Systems

-RSS atmospheric absorption models for water vapor (H2O) and dry air at microwave frequencies
+RSS atmospheric absorption models for water vapor (H2O) and dry air at microwave frequencies.

+Valid for rain free atmospheres (requires total columnar cloud liquid water to be below 0.25 mm).

 based on: